 “Children are very adept at picking up when their parents are worried, and that interferes in their healing process,” says Rhonda Baldwin, social services manager at Phoenix Children’s.
 “It is our experience that if we can remove financial stressors for families, then they are able to focus their emotional attention on their child rather than worrying about how to pay the bills.”

 When setting up the fund, the Ecksteins expressed the importance of flexibility.
-The fund provides families in need up to $1,500 annually to assist with childcare for siblings, housing, utilities, food and more—whatever is needed.
+The fund provides families resources to assist with childcare for siblings, housing, utilities, food and more—whatever is needed.
 Anyone experiencing financial hardship as a result of their child’s admission qualifies for assistance.
 The fund does not use income limits, because each family’s circumstances are different.
 Instead, Paul and Flo have put their faith in Phoenix Children’s social workers to determine which families would most benefit from financial aid.

 “We are confident Phoenix Children’s skilled, professional social workers provide needed emotional and material support to enable families to care for their children through a medical crisis,” Flo says.
 “Any assistance parents get ultimately benefits the child being treated.”